In 1962 as a child my family went

 It's nice to see your property escalate in

-price but if you don't plan on selling out you are just
+value; however, if you don't plan on selling out, you are just

 building yourself a bigger property tax bill that you